 It was a little slower than the overall average to respond to a live chat query, taking 4 minutes 29 seconds compared to 3 minutes 6 seconds – the average for the 18 companies we contacted this way.

 Pros: Customers think the accuracy of its bills is excellent

-Cons: Doesn’t supply customers with prepayment meters
+Cons: Doesn’t currently install prepayment meters

 December: On 16 December 2020 a data breach affected all of People's Energy's customers.
 An entire database was stolen by hackers, including information on former customers.